Camping is made so much easier if you have the right car for the job.

 Best feature: Loveable quirkiness

-Soft, slow and not a great all-rounder, but infinitely cheery and loveable – the Fiat Panda certainly shares qualities with the animal of the same name.
+Soft, slow and not a great all-rounder, but infinitely cheery and lovable – the Fiat Panda certainly shares qualities with the animal of the same name.
 But the Panda 4x4 – a firm favourite in Italian mountain regions – has surprising off-road ability and a charming simplicity.
 Its square shape will swallow loads of camping equipment in, all without taking up too much space on the road.
 It’ll get you to a remote campsite, and it’ll look great when you get there.

 8. Citroen Berlingo